 Currently going through approval is a bill allowing divorce to be granted on the basis of no blame.

-It is hoped this will avoid a lot of the pitfalls that are created by divorce requiring one or other of the spouse to be blamed for the breakdown of the marriage.
+It is hoped this will avoid many of the pitfalls that are created by divorce which requires one or other of the spouse to be blamed for the breakdown of the marriage.

 Let Our Experience Be Your Guide